 Philosophical Studies

 The imagination is typically thought to fall outside of the scope of epistemic evaluation.
 Against this, I argue that imaginings are justified justifiers.
 Imaginings can manifest an epistemic status, this epistemic status grounds their ability to justify beliefs, and they acquire this status by being epistemically based on evidence.
-I show how this view best explains the structure of imaginative justification.
 (PDF)

 Reasoning with Imagination (2021)